Five Business Acumen Interview Questions You Should Be Asking

 June 25, 2014

-We would argue that a qualified person doesn’t just understand the role you are looking to fill, but has a sound understanding of the business.
-They have the ability to see the “big picture” and make good business decisions for the company as a whole, rather than having a narrow focus on what’s best for their function or department.
+We believe that a qualified person doesn’t just understand the role you are trying to fill but also has a sound understanding of business.
+They have the ability to see the “big picture” and make business decisions for the company as a whole — rather than only having a narrow focus on what’s best for their function or department.
 In other words, they have business acumen.

 What does profit margin tell you, and how do you improve it?

 Name some companies that likely have high profit margins and why that would be the case.

 Name some companies that likely have low profit margins and why that would be the case.